 PART I: Exercise

 One of the most rewarding yet challenging times in a woman’s life is when she carries and gives birth to a newborn baby.
 While pregnancy brings so much excitement, it can also cause a few hiccups (no pun intended).
 Luckily, physical therapy can safely treat injuries related to pregnancy during and/or after pregnancy.
+Exercise during pregnancy is recommended as long as your doctor has approved it.

 Physical therapists are movement specialists that can teach you how to maintain alignment and recruit adequate core stability as your joints become more flexible.
 A supervised, structured exercise program consisting of aerobic and resistance training has been shown to have meaningful, beneficial effects on the severity of pain in pregnancy.
 Contact The Fit Institute to schedule an appointment today.